ENGN2912B-2018/DV-C/README.md

 ### - Operating system(s) and software compiler/library version(s) tested
 ### - Description of functional testing to date
+Most of the testing was done visually since the project is very visual oriented.
+During the writing of the software cout statements was used to ensure the data is read correctly along with error handling.
+The testing is done by comparing visual videos of jellyfish moving with the movement of the jellyfish in the software.
 ### - Instructions for compiling and running the software
+The software can be run on qtCreator easily by opening the .pro file in the repository or can be run with the CMake file in the repository as well.

 ## Conclusions
 ### - Major Accomplishments